 Until the middle of the 19th century, most photographs were monochromatic, the only way to add color to photos is by hand-colored them, it is a very time-consuming process and depends mainly on the skills of the painter.
 Nowadays, in the age of digital photography era, coloring photos become a much easier task with the aid of the available photo editing software.

-In this tutorial, you will learn how you can auto-colorize black and white photos in Photoshop 2021 and breathe life back into it!
+In this exploration, we’ll uncover techniques and tools that enable you to skillfully reintroduce color to these timeless captures, granting them a fresh perspective and revitalized allure.
+We will learn how you can auto-colorize black-and-white photos in Photoshop and breathe life back into it!

 Color photography became popular when Kodak introduced Kodachrome film in 1935.
 The image was a slide that is a positive image in color on the film exposed in the camera.
 Processing the film was complicated.
 When Kodak introduced Kodacolor film to the market in the 1960’s color paper prints were reasonably priced for any photographer.
 The film gave color negatives that could be printed onto Ektacolor Paper in a lab or even in a home darkroom.